Breakthrough in 20+ Year Legal Battle Over Fate of Snake River Salmon

 - Breaching the four federal dams on the Lower Snake is essential to recover salmon and restore the river system.
 Experts, including scientists, economists, and energy analysts, have concluded that replacing the dams with a portfolio of renewable energy substitutes would benefit the Northwest economy, environment, and tribes and communities.

-- A recent poll of the Washington state public revealed widespread support for lower Snake River dam removal with investments in renewable energy, transportation improvements, and irrigation.
+- A recent poll of the Washington state public revealed widespread support for lower Snake River dam removal when accompanied by investments in renewable energy, transportation improvements, and irrigation.

-The agreement in National Wildlife Federation v.
-National Marine Fisheries Service prevents immediate harm to salmon from the federal dams on the Columbia and Snake rivers while working towards a long-term solution.
+The recent litigation pause in National Wildlife Federation v.
+National Marine Fisheries Service also reduces the immediate harm to salmon from the federal dams on the Columbia and Snake rivers while allowing us all to work towards a long-term solution.

-- Last week’s agreement covers operations of Columbia River Basin dams for the coming year and includes crucial protections to help migrating salmon, such as increased spill of water over the top of the dams to help juvenile fish survive passage over these deadly obstacles.
+- The agreement the court approved in October covers operation of Columbia River Basin dams for the coming year and includes crucial protections to help migrating salmon, such as increased spill of water over the top of the dams to help juvenile fish survive passage over these deadly obstacles.

-- These are emergency, stop-gap measures to afford these species incremental survival benefits, however.
+- These are temporary, emergency measures to afford these species incremental survival benefits, however.
 They are not enough to prevent the continued decline of these fish toward extinction.

 Congress and the administration cannot kick the can down the road.

-- We welcome the clear commitments by Northwest elected leaders and the Biden administration to restore the Columbia River Basin and honor their legal obligations to both Northwest tribes and endangered species, but we will not rest until Congress has authorized Snake River dam breaching, because to do anything less delays justice and puts success out of reach.
+- We welcome the clear commitments by Northwest elected leaders and the Biden administration to restore the Columbia and Snake river salmon and honor their legal obligations to both Northwest tribes and endangered species, but the time to act is now — in 2022.
+We will not rest until Congress has authorized Snake River dam breaching, because to do anything less delays justice and puts success out of reach.

 - Climate change and equity have been two of this administration’s greatest priorities, and the urgent need for breaching the Lower Snake River dams presents a clear opportunity to demonstrate how strongly the administration values these principles.
 Failing to support dam breaching would mean signing off on the extinction of Columbia River basin salmon and the continuing violation of our solemn promises to Native American tribes.